Villanova-AI/villanova_developers/docs/villanova09/tutorials/create/mfe/authentication.md

 # Authentication

-Entando employs Keycloak as a central point of authentication to provide a single, unified view of identity.
+Villanova employs Keycloak as a central point of authentication to provide a single, unified view of identity.
 To set up a Keycloak server, please refer to the [Keycloak documentation](https://www.keycloak.org/documentation.html).

 As all micro frontends use the same Keycloak instance, it should be initialized on a container of all widgets.

-In the conference-details micro frontend from the [Entando JHipster Blueprint tutorial](../ms/generate-microservices-and-micro-frontends.md), the authentication implementation assumes that Keycloak is initialized outside of the widget.
+In the conference-details micro frontend from the [Villanova JHipster Blueprint tutorial](../ms/generate-microservices-and-micro-frontends.md), the authentication implementation assumes that Keycloak is initialized outside of the widget.
 As shown below, the Keycloak server’s `keycloak.js` is called in the micro frontend's `index.html`.

 ``` html